 In the case of multifocal and diffuse IHH, an association has been noted between cutaneous and hepatic IH.
 Multiple cutaneous IHs may indicate an underlying IHH.
 It is recommended if 5 or more cutaneous IH are noted the infant undergo a liver ultrasound.

 The diagnosis of cutaneous IH and CH may be made on clinical grounds.
 However hepatic lesions may not be fully assessed with physical exam alone.
 Definitive diagnosis of IH and CH may be made with biopsy and subsequent histopathological examination, however, this is often difficult as lesions are highly vascular and represent a bleeding risk.
 Therefore, clinical course, classic radiographic findings, and exclusion of malignant processes with laboratory studies can be used to make the diagnosis.

 Diagnosis of IH and CH may be based on their clinical course.
 Both lesions should be monitored with serial ultrasounds.
-A lesion which grows rapidly until about eight months of age then begins to regress is consistent with IH, whereas a lesion which is fully formed and slowly regresses is consistent with CH.
+A lesion which grows rapidly from birth until about eight months of age then begins to regress is consistent with IH, whereas a lesion which is fully formed at birth and slowly regresses is consistent with CH.

 Distinctive characteristics on imaging may be helpful in establishing the diagnosis of either CH or IH.
 In the case of CH, the lesion may appear strikingly heterogenous on US, CT, or MRI, with a peripheral rim of contrast enhancement and minimal central enhancement.
 IH may have similar features.
 A possible distinguishing feature between the two may be calcifications, which are often present in CH but never present in IH.